 1. Cleanse to remove any impurities

 The skin around your eyes is thinner than the skin on your face, so it needs special care.
-Applying eye cream in the morning will help to decrease the ‘puffy’ appearance of the under-eye area often seen after a night’s rest, and keep it hydrated during the day.
+Applying an eye contour cream in the morning can help to decrease the ‘puffy’ appearance of the under-eye area often seen after a night’s rest, and keep it hydrated during the day.

-Your skin may feel a little tight after cleansing.
-Use a moisturizer after applying serum and eye cream for a boost of hydration that will help skin to feel fresh throughout the whole day.
+Use a moisturizer after applying serum and eye cream for a boost of hydration that will help the skin to feel fresh throughout the whole day.
 This step is crucial to maintain optimal skin moisture all day long.

 5. Sun protection